opportunity-hack/2020-summer-volunteer-internship/README.md

 - Read [New study suggests STEM education needs a rebrand](https://www.11alive.com/article/news/new-study-suggests-stem-education-needs-a-rebrand/466313345) to understand why we need popular culture references to make STEAM look cool.

 ### 9.2 Allow non-profits to print forms, collect responses, scan them and easily analyze the data
 This one is pretty straightforward.
 We'd like to take an existing winning idea and scale it for other non-profits to use.
+Some non-profits cannot afford tablets or don't want to go through the trouble of emailing/texting forms, they would still rather use a combination of paper and digital forms.
+This solution hopefully bridges this gap a little more effectively than requiring a human to review paper forms.
 #### Requirements
 - Productionalize [Survey Stack](https://devpost.com/software/survey-stack) from Opportunity Hack 2018 ([GitHub code](https://github.com/2018-Arizona-Opportunity-Hack/Team7) | [PowerPoint Presentation](https://1drv.ms/p/s!Ap-vzKL-zTy9t2QmDqAUkrEspB3E)) for [Animals and Humans in Disaster Inc.](https://github.com/opportunity-hack/Arizona/issues/35), [RealTimeSTEAM](https://github.com/opportunity-hack/Arizona/issues/36), and [NMTSA](https://github.com/opportunity-hack/Arizona/issues/31)
 - The solution shall use Heroku and shall be deployable in a single click from the project's GitHub